kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     1.  **Default Executor** threads are generally application threads processing HTTP and other user work on Liberty,

-    1.  **WebContainer** threads are application threads processing HTTP work on Traditional WAS,
+    1.  **WebContainer** threads are application threads processing HTTP work on WAS traditional,

     1.  **Inbound...** threads are Liberty threads processing new inbound user requests,